vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 Ingredients
 : - 2oz whiskey / rum
-  - 2&ndash;3oz fresh unpasteurized lemonade[^1]
-  - Quarter of a lemon, juiced fresh
+  - 3/4oz lemon juice
+  - 1/2oz maple / 2:1 demerara syrup **OR** 3/4oz 1:1 simple syrup
+  - (Optional) Fee Foam or 1 egg white

 Method
 : Shake hard with large ice cube (for max foam).
 Double strain into glass.

 Serving and Garnish
-: Rocks glass or cocktail glass, up, Luxardo cherry
+: Rocks glass (over one large ice cube) or cocktail glass (up).
+Garnish with a Luxardo cherry and a few drops of Angostura bitters on top of the foam.

 Good Bottles
-: Four Roses
+: Four Roses, Wild Turkey 101

 Riffs
-: - *Classic*: Use 1oz fresh lemon juice instead of lemonade.
-Add 1/2oz of simple / maple / demerara syrup.
-  - *NY Sour*: Float 0.5oz dry red wine

-[^1]: The Trader Joe's refrigerated lemonade works perfectly, no need for additional sweetener
+: - *Quick version with lemonade*: Swap lemon juice and sweetener for 2&ndash;3oz of fresh unpasteurized lemonade + a quarter of a lemon, juiced fresh.
+The Trader Joe's refrigerated lemonade works perfectly, no need for additional sweetener.
+  - *New York Sour*: Float 1/2oz dry red wine (e.g. Merlot, Malbec) or port on top over the back of a barspoon

 ### Manhattan